Drag Royalty will werk* their way across the country with The Series 4 Tour of RUPAUL’S DRAG RACE UK.

 “Get ready for a completely laugh out loud evening of no holds barred entertainment!”

-RUPAUL’S DRAG RACE UK – Series Four Tour gets here next year, to the Cardiff International Arena on Sunday April 30th and the Swansea Arena on Monday May 1st.
-Tickets go on sale at 10am this Friday November 4th from HERE.
+RUPAUL’S DRAG RACE UK – Series Four Tour gets to the Cardiff International Arena on Sunday April 30th and the Swansea Arena on Monday May 1st.
+Tickets and more details from HERE.